spatstat/spatstat.github.io/workshops.md

 # Workshops

-Occationally we offer workshops on spatstat where short lectures are combined with hands on exercises using spatstat.
+Periodically we offer workshops on spatstat, in which short classroom lectures are combined with hands-on exercises using spatstat.

-The links under past workshops below contain both lecturer scripts showing how various analyses are performed in spatstat and lab exercises for participants to practice their skills.
+The links to Past Workshops below contain lecturers' scripts, showing how various analyses are performed in spatstat, and lab exercises for participants to practise their skills.

 ## Forthcoming workshops